Jacques Lefèvre d'Étaples: Works

 He was a prolific translator of the Bible.
 He completed a translation of the Old Testament in 1528, and was famous for his French translation of the Psalms and the Pauline epistles, which he finished early in his career.
-His completed translation of the entire Christian Bible, published in 1530, was the first in the French language.
+His completed translation of the entire Christian Bible, published in 1530, was the first printed edition in the French language.
+It had been translated in manuscript form approximately 300 years previously as the "Old French Bible" or the "Bible du XIIIe Siècle."